-Link light rail skipping Beacon Hill station Tuesday morning because of broken elevator
+Beacon Hill Link light rail station reopened after elevator problems fixed

-An elevator failure at the Beacon Hill station is preventing Sound Transit Link trains from stopping at the station.
+An elevator failure at the Beacon Hill station is preventing Sound Transit Link trains from stopping at the station for the second day in a row.

 The line is otherwise operating normally between the University of Washington Station and Angle Lake Station, according to Sound Transit.

-Note: UPDATE: Sound Transit reported at 9 a.m.
-Tuesday that train service has resumed at the Beacon Hill station.